 Setting up your my SSA account is really simple.
 In fact, I can show you how in 8 super-easy steps.

-Visit www.ssa.gov/myaccount.
+Visit the Social Security sign in page at www.ssa.gov/myaccount.
 Feel free to click the link.
 It will open in a separate page so you can follow along.

 Once the page loads, simple click on the button labeled “Sign In or Create an Account.”

 On the next page you’ll want to read the information carefully before you click “Create An Account.”
 It discusses the information you’ll need to have handy in order to set up the account.
 It also makes it clear that you can only set up your own personal account for your exclusive use.